Adele Goodman Clark

 Adele Goodman Clark (September 27, 1882 – June 4, 1983) was an American artist and suffragist.

 Early life

-Clark was born in 1882 in Montgomery, Alabama to Robert Clark, a railroad worker originally from Belfast, and Estelle Goodman Clark, a Jewish music teacher originally from New Orleans.
+Clark was born in 1882 in Montgomery, Alabama, to Robert Clark, a railroad worker originally from Belfast, and Estelle Goodman Clark, a Jewish music teacher originally from New Orleans.
 She was the sister of fellow suffragist Edith Clark Cowles.

-The family lived in New Orleans, Louisiana and Pass Christian, Mississippi before moving to Richmond, Virginia in 1894.
+The family lived in New Orleans and Pass Christian, Mississippi, before moving to Richmond, Virginia, in 1894.
 Clark attended the Virginia Randolph Ellett School and, at age 19, worked as a stenographer to fund art classes at the Art Club of Richmond.
 In 1906, she went to the New York School of Art on a scholarship, studying under artists including Robert Henri, William Merritt Chase, and Kenneth Hayes Miller.